Analysis | Everything You Need to Know About Trump’s Push for a ‘Special Master’

 6. What does the government say?

-The Justice Department argues presidential records belong to the US government and not to Trump, so he lacks legal standing to be in court demanding anything at all.
+The Justice Department argued during the hearing that Trump has no right to a special master review, and that allowing one now would be unprecedented because the seized documents do not belong to him.
 If the judge does entertain his request, they say the appointment of a special master is “unnecessary” given the processes already in place to scan for privilege issues and would get in the way of a parallel intelligence review.
 They’ve also made clear that Trump is too late to stop at least the filter team from looking at documents.
 In an Aug.
 29 filing, DOJ officials wrote the special team had identified a “limited set” of seized materials that “potentially” include information covered by attorney-client privilege, and were figuring out what to do with that.
 The filing didn’t mention executive privilege, but did say that there were other eyes on the documents -- that DOJ and the Office of the Director of National Intelligence (ODNI) were reviewing the classification status of the documents and that, separately, ODNI was analyzing potential national security risks if the classified material found at Mar-a-Lago got out.

 7. How could this affect the investigation?